sharaths27/TUX-Notes/1-Navigation-man-help-commands.md

 Result: Command runs and is immediately removed from both session and disk history.

-	OR  $ echo "discrete"; history -d $((HISTCMD-1))
+	OR  $ echo "discrete"; history -d $((HISTCMD-1)) (Only affects current shell session history buffer,May not immediately remove from ~/.bash_history unless written)

 **Run in a Subshell With History Disabled (maximum stealth ) (Run in a Subshell Without Recording History)**